Is it for me?

 On the next page, you can contact me to book an assessment session.
 In that meeting, we will explore the reasons for you seeking therapy at this time, what you hope to achieve from it and then some practical matters concerning, for example, confidentiality, boundaries, expectations, times, holidays, and the fee.
 As well as any other questions you may have.

-20% of my practice is a low fee.
-If you are low waged or unemployed, please contact me directly for further information.
+A sliding scale enables the practice to provide a low fee access rate.
+If you are low waged or unemployed, please contact me for further information.